null

 How can sustainable clothing benefit the environment?
 Extending the useful life of clothes and even repurposing their fibers can make a serious dent in clothing’s environmental impact.

 A customer recently asked me to repurpose a pair of her Stovepipe Pants into cropped pants.
 Her lifestyle had changed and there was still plenty of wear left in the Stovepipes.
-Her request was pretty much the antithesis of a fast-fashion approach in which consumers would toss the stovepipes and pick up some new cropped pants as part of a continual wardrobe acquisition-and-expansion program.
+Her request and reuse of clothes she still values was pretty much the antithesis of a fast-fashion approach in which consumers would toss the stovepipes and pick up some new cropped pants as part of a continual wardrobe acquisition-and-expansion program.
 This is the business model on which H&M, Zara, and other fast-fashion retailers depend.

 Our versatile hemp/tencel Stovepipe Pants.